-What’s quite stunning about the story it tells concerning the Israelite’s mass rejection of God is its scope and persistence.
-Starting in Egypt with their complaining about Moses’ adequacy to secure their freedom, to the shores of the Red Sea where a near rebellion breaks out, to Sinai, to the desert for 40 years (so that the Sinai generation dies off), to the Promised Land where they don’t follow their instruction to eradicate the (child-sacrificing) locals, to… well, even though this is just the first 50 years or so, you get the picture.
-And this rebelliousness, and God’s resultant discipline, continued on to the very end – perhaps 1,600 years in all.
+What’s quite stunning about the story it tells concerning Israel’s mass rejection of God is its scope and persistence.
+Starting in Egypt with their complaining about Moses’ adequacy to secure their freedom, to the shores of the “Red” (Reed) Sea where a near rebellion breaks out, to Sinai, to the desert for 40 years (so that the Sinai generation dies off), to the Promised Land where they don’t follow their instruction to eradicate the (child-sacrificing) locals, to… well, even though this is just the first 50 years or so, you get the picture.
+And this rebelliousness and God’s resultant discipline continued on to the very end – perhaps 1,600 years in all.

 What’s also striking about the story is that, unlike today in the post-prophet, post-Christ period, the Israelites behaved as they did despite having repeated direct warnings from God, via His prophets, of the consequences that would ensue if they continued to rebel.
 And they simply continued to rebel.